 27 Sep Punishment or Restorative Practices: The Only Two Choices in School Climate?

-For more than a year, I have been struck by the ongoing school discipline “wars”.
-Sometimes, the fight seems as much a war of semantics as it does approaches and beliefs.
-Perhaps it is a not a new fight, but for the first time in my two-plus decades in education, I feel we could be on the brink of a discipline revolution that stands to benefit all students, especially those marginalized by misguided school policies and disempowered belief systems.
+For more than a year, I have been struck by the ongoing school discipline “wars.”
+Sometimes the fight seems as much a war of semantics as of approaches and beliefs.
+Perhaps it is not a new fight, but for the first time in my two-plus decades in education, I feel we could be on the brink of a discipline revolution that stands to benefit all students, especially those marginalized by misguided school policies and disempowered belief systems.
 I am hopeful, in large part, because several areas of theory and practice have come together to challenge traditional common practices in school discipline such as suspension and isolation.
 Now, restoration and relationships have quickly become the common wisdom for effective teachers and school leaders.
-In my hope for ongoing change and its impact on student lives, however, I see a disturbing pitfall: the idea that schools must choose an extreme.
+In this ongoing change and its impact on student lives, however, I see a disturbing pitfall: the idea that schools must choose an extreme.

 As humans, we are prone to extremes and in the quest to find what works in school discipline, the tendency is the same.
 Many still believe that we must either a) punish children with consequences OR b) restore them through communication.
 When a teacher or administrator believes that these extremes are the only two choices, ineffective school climates are built and students are quick to pick up on the deficits of both.

 When I examine “punishment with consequences” as an approach, two things jump out at me.
-First, punishment by nature isn’t focused on the needs of the student but rather on the needs of those, usually the adult, that feels disrespected.
+First, punishment by nature isn’t focused on the needs of the student but rather on the needs of those who feel disrespected, usually the adult.
 Already this is an ineffective way to teach a child.
 Second, consequences don’t need to be framed as punishment.
 Many educators have written about the role of boundaries and known, consistent consequences as part of teaching self-regulation and empowerment of choices for children.
 As my colleague Karen wrote in Principal Leadership, consequences can help students “understand they are responsible, capable individuals who are accountable for their actions and decisions.
 This often teaches them to consider fairness and understand societal rules and norms as they mature.
 This skill can increase the likelihood of making wise, ethical choices today and as they transition into adulthood.”